Costco Chinese Style Salad Kit (Copycat)

 Cook Time 0 minutes

-By now you know how I feel about making my own versions of popular recipes.
+Full of chicken, crisp lettuce, and toppings, the real star of the Costco Chinese Style Salad Kit is the dressing.
+An addictive and wonderful sesame miso dressing with honey and ginger.
 This dressing was just begging to be remade.
 The best part is how easy it is.
 Almost every ingredient in the dressing is pretty easy to find.
-The only ingredient you may need to search a bit for is the miso paste which is readily available at Whole Foods and when you are at it make this Miso Glazed Sea Bass with your miso you have left over.
+The only ingredient you may need to search a bit for is the miso paste, which is readily available at Whole Foods.
 It is ridiculously easy and delicious.
-I used to make it for clients all the time and they would rave about it.
+I used to make it for clients all the time, and they would rave about it.

 Cook Time 0 minutes